Centers and Manipulatives

-These sessions are designed for conference participants who teach or are interested in teaching in OAKE-endorsed programs, offering in-service programs, presenting workshops, or simply wishing to expand their knowledge base.
+Designed for conference participants who teach or are interested in teaching in OAKEendorsed programs, in-service programs, workshops, or wishing to expand their knowledge base.

 These sessions are designed for Middle and High School choral educators to explore a Kodály-inspired skills based approach to music literacy, rehearsal techniques and repertoire.

 Important Contacts and FAQ

 Scheduling concerns and inquiries should be addressed to the National Conference Business Director, Nancy Johnson.
 OAKE typically releases the final conference schedule in mid-February preceding the conference.